Laser Engraving in the Semi-conductor Industry

 How SPI Lasers can assist you

-There are several types of laser that can be used for laser engraving, but fiber lasers are the most efficient and beneficial.
-As both laser marking and laser engraving will often need to be used on semiconductors, our setups can easily switch between both processes, greatly reducing operating costs for our users.
+There are several types of laser that can be used for engraving, but fiber lasers are the most efficient and beneficial.
+As both laser marking and engraving will often need to be used on semiconductors, our setups can easily switch between both processes, greatly reducing operating costs for our users.

 And, alongside this, our fiber lasers are high power, highly reliable and highly efficient.
 They can work with the range of materials that you will often find in semiconductors, and require no maintenance either.
 For more information on this, find our contact details below.

 Contacting SPI Lasers to discuss laser engraving

 As well as the electronics and semiconductor industries, you’ll also find laser engraving being used in other sectors such as aerospace, automotive and medical too.
 If you would like to find out more about how the process works or have specific questions, then we would be more than happy to help.
 Please find our contact details here.